|

 By Rob Seman, Daily Record

-ROCKAWAY TWP. -- A fire believed to have been set by local youths burned 19 acres of trees and brush near the border of Boonton Township on Thursday
+burned 19 acres of trees and brush near the border of Boonton Township on

 afternoon.